twleochao/twleochao.github.io/_pages/project-massdlc.md

 </figure>

 ## The Architecture: Orchestration
-The system needed to decompose a raw Software Requirement Specification (SRS) into executable artifacts.
-I initially prototyped this in LangGraph but migrated to **Google's Agent Development Kit (ADK)** to leverage robust memory management.
+The system would first converse with the user to get a good understanding of their idea, requirements, preferred tech stack etc. It then started the entire SDLC, creating Software Requirement Specification (SRS), High-Level Design (HLD) diagrams, code, testcases etc. I initially prototyped this in LangGraph but migrated to **Google's Agent Development Kit (ADK)** to leverage GCP's tools and memory management.

-The final system orchestrates **10+ dynamic subtasks**, ranging from SRS-to-Architecture translation to API stub generation.
-We tightly coupled this with **6 GCP services**, using **Firestore** to maintain persistent agent state and Cloud Storage for artifact management.
+The final system orchestrates 10+ dynamic subtasks, ranging from SRS to architecture diagram translation to API stub generation.
+We tightly coupled this with **6 GCP services**, using Firestore to maintain persistent agent state and Cloud Storage for artifact management.

 ## The "Controllability" Problem
 To prevent the agents from hallucinating or going off-rails, I enforced strict observability patterns.
-I built **State Guardrails** that prevent the system from transitioning between critical phases (e.g., Architecture $\to$ Code) without explicit human approval.
-Every tool call is serialized to Firestore, creating a traceable audit log of *why* a decision was made.
+I built guardrails that prevent the system from transitioning between critical phases (e.g., SRS to HLD) without explicit human approval.
+Every tool call is serialized to Firestore, creating a traceable audit log of why and what decision was made.

 ## Outcome
-We containerized the system for the internal Google Agentspace.
-In a controlled one-week evaluation, the system reduced manual implementation time by **35%** compared to the team's baseline sprint velocity.
+We containerized the system for our internal Google Agentspace.
+In a controlled one-week evaluation, the system reduced manual implementation time by **35%** compared to the team's baseline sprint time.